changeworld/azure-docs.pl-pl/articles/traffic-manager/quickstart-create-traffic-manager-profile-cli.md

 ---
-title: 'Szybki Start: Tworzenie profilu dla HA aplikacji — interfejs wiersza polecenia platformy Azure — Azure Traffic Manager'
+title: Quickstart:Create a profile for HA of applications - Azure CLI - Azure Traffic Manager
-description: W tym artykule szybki start opisano sposób tworzenia profilu Traffic Manager w celu utworzenia aplikacji sieci Web o wysokiej dostępności.
+description: This quickstart article describes how to create a Traffic Manager profile to build a highly available web application.
 services: traffic-manager
 author: asudbring
 mnager: twooley